Entegris (ENTG)

 13. Is Now The Time To Buy Entegris?

-We see the value of companies furthering technological innovation, but in the case of Entegris, we’re out.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
-On top of that, the company’s low free cash flow margins give it little breathing room.
+Entegris isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+And while the company’s rising cash profitability gives it more optionality, the downside is its low free cash flow margins give it little breathing room.

-Entegris’s P/E ratio based on the next 12 months is 29.5x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Entegris’s P/E ratio based on the next 12 months is 38.3x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $100.50 on the company (compared to the current share price of $88.01).
+Wall Street analysts have a consensus one-year price target of $116.73 on the company (compared to the current share price of $125.47), implying they don’t see much short-term potential in Entegris.